3.6 engine v6

 This can happen when there is a misfire and can cause serious damage to your vehicle.

-To Summarise, the firing order plays a crucial role in the engine’s performance.
+To summarize, the firing order plays a crucial role in the engine’s performance.

 It ensures that the engine runs smoothly and efficiently by ensuring that the right amount of fuel and air is delivered to the right cylinder at the right time.